CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-18-procrastination.md

 Procrastination is a sub-process (one could even say a failure mode) of self-image management.

-When we have a certain image to maintain (and thus to maintain *performatively*), then we are pressured to act out behaviours that sustain that self-image.
-For example, doing homework on time and taking as many hours as it needs is for the diligent, *average*, *boring* students, while doing the assignment under much tighter constraints (such as the precious few hours before the deadline) is something only someone *smart* and very *capable* could manage.
+When we have a certain image to maintain (and thus to *maintain performatively*), then we are pressured to act out behaviours that sustain that self-image.
+For example, doing homework on time and taking as many hours as it needs is for the diligent, AVERAGE, BORING students, while doing the assignment under much tighter constraints (such as the precious few hours before the deadline) is something only someone SMART and very CAPABLE could manage.
 Thus, we use the occasion to reaffirm the image of someone capable and intelligent by placing ourselves in tight, limiting and suboptimal conditions, digging ourselves a hole that we can later claw our way out of.

 Notice how this unhealthy mechanism is born out of the seemingly-harmless but actually quite deleterious goals/expectations we put on people, especially early on in life (where they're most influential/damaging).
 For example, how parents expect (or at least wish for) their kids to be not just smart, but *smarter than average*, to be *better than peers*, so that they can win contests and prevail in life within a hyper-competitive society.
 Such a pressure to be (and thus, project/perform the image of) someone-better-than-others pushes people to put themselves in situations where they are constrained in tighter bindings than what is asked of them; or rather, than what is expected of the *average student/worker/person*.